tkgregory/sonarqube-jacoco-code-coverage/README.md

 `./gradlew composeUp`

 This will run SonarQube at [locahost:9000](http://localhost:9000).
+The default login is *admin/admin*, then you will need to set a new password.

 #### Running a SonarQube scan

 Wait for SonarQube to start, then run:

-`./gradlew sonarqube`
+`./gradlew sonarqube -PsonarPassword=<admin-password>`

 ## Stopping

 `./gradlew composeDown`

-## SonarQube 7 vs. 8
+## SonarQube version

-This example runs against the *lts* version of SonarQube (currently SonarQube 7).
+This example runs against the *lts* version of SonarQube (currently SonarQube 8.9).
-An example using SonarQube 8 can be found on the [sonarqube-8](https://github.com/tkgregory/sonarqube-jacoco-code-coverage/tree/sonarqube-8) branch.